 Additionally, you should also be picky with your advocates (even your inner circle ones).
 Identify people whom you think could market your brand the way that it should be marketed.
 Within that inner circle, who do you have a stellar, standout relationship with?
 Or do you have an existing customer that came from a referral and worked out?
 And remember: Watch out for referral fatigue, and make sure you're not overburdening your contacts.

 There are two options for a referral program: an incentive and a non-incentive program.
-A University of Chicago study found that non-cash incentives are 24% more effective at boosting performance than cash incentives.
 During this step, you should break your contacts out by levels and decide which ones can receive which offer.

 Once you have a referral program, create resources you think would work well, and alert your customers.
 Then, promote, promote, promote.
 And consider multiple avenues of promotion beyond the time-limited email campaign to remind your customers of the program's existence.
 Those might look like: